LouisJackman/volatile_thunk/content/posts/2018/08/25/syntax-highlighting-and-remote-code-execution-why-developers-are-an-easy-target/post.md

 Title: Syntax Highlighting and Remote Code Execution: Why Developers are an Easy Target
 Date: 2018-08-25 09:12
 Tags: security, development environments, editors, ides
+Summary: My only defense against someone compromising my machine via a text editor plugin is VimScript being so horrible that even the most dedicated adversary would throw their laptop out of the window before completing a successful exploit.

 We chastise our relatives for installing unheard-of apps onto their phones, yet we execute thousands upon thousands of lines of untrusted code on our laptops